 A very telling move, Rock closed off the special with a mic-drop moment where he revealed that the reason he didn’t hit Smith back was because his parents taught him, “you don't fight in front of white people.”
 This transparent aching for respectability feels even worse when you consider that Rock had no problem calling a Black woman a bitch in front of said white people.
 But it also makes sense when you realize that both Rock and Chappelle clearly don’t seem to care about Black women — or Black audiences for that matter.

-Chris Rock, the only person practicing selective outrage is you.
+Chris Rock, the only person practising selective outrage is you.